 Elementary School Projects

-The new school is presently under construction at 1600 West 29th Street, with a targeted completion date of Summer 2013.
+The new school is presently under construction at 1600 West 29th Street, with a targeted completion date of Spring 2014.
 Southridge was designed by DLR Group.

 Stateline No. 7 Architects, have been selected to begin design of the new Pineview Elementary School, located at 639 Payne Avenue.

 Located adjacent to B&G Club, the new school is presently being designed by MOA Architecture.
 The address of the site is yet to be determined.
-Construction is tentatively planned to start late Fall/early Winter 2013.
+The school will be renamed Lincoln Elementary.

 In the past five years, the following construction projects have been completed: Poison Spider (K-8), Cottonwood (K-5), Ft.
 Casper Academy (K-5), Summit (K-5), and CYMS (6-8).